-- 3.1 The Chief Fire Officer has monitored the application of the absence management policy and can confirm that the policy, robustly applied throughout the Authority, is securing overall reductions in sickness absence and ill health retirements.
+- 3.1 The Chief Fire Officer has monitored the application of the absence management policy and can confirm that the policy, robustly applied throughout the Authority, is helping to reduce sickness absence and ill health retirements.
 It also further supports and enhances the current provision of health services such as Occupational Health, which is available to all staff. - 3.2 The Authority, through its Occupational Health Scheme, provides comprehensive proactive health awareness programmes including welfare, counselling, chaplaincy and physiotherapy services in order to support and assist staff in the prevention of sickness absence.
-Additionally, the Authority has in place work-life balance schemes, which are intended to ensure that employees can balance a working life with family and other commitments. - 3.3 Within the policy, absence and more specifically sickness absence is the direct responsibility of line managers, ensuring that they maintain regular contact with their staff during absence.
-There are now a comprehensive set of intervention strategies that may be employed in order to ensure that staff make a full recovery and speedy return to work.
-Such strategies are considered automatically at pre-determined times when an individual is on sickness absence, and are further determined by management following medical advice.
-During the application of the scheme Officers also take into account the terms of various equality legislation.
+Additionally, the Authority has in place work-life balance schemes, which are intended to ensure that employees can balance a working life with family and other commitments.